Rekid46/terraform-aws-codecommit/README.md

 Note: STS-based credentials are optional but highly recommended.

-> !!!!CAUTION!!!!: Make sure your credentiasl are secured ourside of version control and follow secrets-management best practices.
+> !!!!CAUTION!!!!: Make sure your credentials are secured outside of version control and follow secrets-management best practices.

 # Deploy the module (Linux or Mac)